vertretungsplanme/substitution-schedule-parser/README.md

   * XML export converted to HTML `"indiware"`
   * Stundenplan24.de `"stundenplan24"`
   * Indiware Mobil `"indiware-mobile"`

-A parser for *WebUntis* is included, but keep in mind that polling its API too often (more than once an hour) is allegedly [prohibited](http://www.grupet.at/phpBB3/viewtopic.php?f=2&t=5643#p15568).

 Depending on the type of software, different options need to be supplied in `SubstitutionScheduleData.setData()`.
 Documentation about these parameters can be found on each parser's page in the [Javadoc](https://www.javadoc.io/doc/me.vertretungsplan/parser).